mikunn/gimmejs/README.md

 # GimmeJS

-GimmeJS is a tiny JavaScript package that lets you get some information about your objects.
-For example, if you give it a function, you can ask for the number of code lines of that particular function.
+GimmeJS is a tiny JavaScript package that lets you get some information about your object, strings etc. For example, if you give it a function, you can ask for the number of code lines of that particular function.
 Here's an example:

 ```js
 function myFunction() {